-MALY 3003-3503 (3 Credits / 45 class hours)
+CHIN 2003-2503 (3 Credits / 45 hours)

-SIT Study Abroad Program:

-Malaysia and China: International Relations and New Economies
+SIT Study Abroad Program: Malaysia and China: International Relations and New Economies

-PLEASE NOTE: This syllabus represents a recent semester.
-Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.
+PLEASE NOTE: This syllabus represents a recent term.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.